 Yet beneath that very fine façade is a singular culture built through crisscrossing.
 Lying between San Ysidro, the southernmost district of San Diego, and Tijuana, Mexico, is the busiest land border on the planet.
 Some 200,000 people cross there each day, for a multitude of reasons: Mexicans entering San Diego for work and school; Americans skipping into Tijuana for medical care, cheap groceries, and rollicking food and art scenes.
 The completion in 2015 of the Cross Border Xpress, a bridge linking San Diego to the Tijuana airport, has been a boon to tourism to the city and for San Diegans looking to travel throughout Latin America.
 While San Diego and Tijuana are two distinct cities in two distinct nations, they function more like a single megalopolis that happens to have an international border running through it.

-Of course, that border has become an incendiary topic over the past two years, thanks to the national debate over immigration and polarizing discussions about “the wall.”
+Of course, that border has become an incendiary topic over the past few years, thanks to the national debate over immigration and polarizing discussions about “the wall.”
 During my time in San Diego, where I stayed at the Pendry, a chic hotel in the Gaslamp Quarter, I got the impression that locals have responded by embracing an aspect of their city that in the past they might have taken for granted.
 “The most interesting thing about San Diego is Mexico” is a common refrain—the implication being not just that you could head to another country for a raucous evening or affordable dentistry but that the border is what makes San Diego more than just a sleepy seaside town.

 “I came here to live the California dream — beaches and sun — without really thinking about Mexico,” Toni Cass, a young musician from Florida, told me on my first night in town.
-Cass was my server at the newly opened El Jardín, an inventive Mexican restaurant in the upscale Point Loma district.
+Cass was my server at El Jardín, an inventive Mexican restaurant in the upscale Point Loma district.
 “Now I think of here and Mexico as the same place,” she went on, describing another country as if it were a neighborhood she was stoked to have discovered.
 Her girlfriend lives in Tijuana, and she spends time each week on both sides of the border.

 We were joined by the restaurant’s chef and co-owner, Claudette Zepeda-Wilkins, a former Top Chef contestant with tattooed arms and dark violet hair.
 She was born in San Diego, raised in Mexico, and grew up going back and forth.
 “This restaurant is an extension of that,” she told me, explaining that she regularly goes to Mexico to scour for ingredients unavailable in the U.S. Her food was outstanding — crispy tuna carnitas, charred octopus sprinkled with pumpkin seeds and habanero pepper — and representative of a new development in the city’s culinary landscape.
 “High-end Mexican is harder to do here than other places,” Zepeda-Wilkins said.
 “There’s still a perception that Mexican food in San Diego is supposed to be cheap.
 I’d like to change that attitude, though it’s a challenge.”